 Help us pay the legal and wedding bills and go to more AGMs

 However, we will have to pay legal and wedding bills and to this end would encourage you to subscribe to keep us going.
+The price rise is timed to coincide with the upcoming AGM season which runs throughout October and November.
 If we got a flurry of new subscriptions, we’ll be able to buy more shares, attend more meeting and provide a better service overall.

-We have nominated for eight boards so far in what will be Australia’s first taste of true corporate democracy.
+We have nominated for nine boards so far in what will be Australia’s first taste of true corporate democracy.
 John Howard wants to create popular capitalism so this means some of his big business mates and party donors will face contested board elections for a change.
-Subscribers are being told first via email about the exchanges we’re having with chairmen and the tactics ahead of various meetings.
+In this week’s sealed section we have told subscribers the eight boards that we’ve nominated for so far and given a brief sketch of the platform.
+We’ll also be attending at least 30 additional meetings as a shareholder or proxyholder.

 Subscribe to see the salacious and insightful sealed sections

 Crikey will always remain free but the sealed sections are sent to our “sole subscriber” by email, partly because they might arouse the interest of lawyers and partly because they are something of real interest and value that we keep for our subscribers.
-This week’s sealed section deals with the controversial hit list drawn up an insider at The Daily Telegraph.
-The subject matters covered in the sealed sections include the following and some of these are available for subscribers to read on www.shareowner.com.au.
+And if you do subscribe before October 15 we’ll send you some back copies of our sealed sections which are very lively indeed.
+The subject matters covered include some of the following:

 - How we helped force Steve Vizard’s resignation from Telstra